Michael Zander: Early life and education

 After attending the Royal Grammar School, High Wycombe from 1946 to 1951, he won an Open Exhibition in English at Jesus College, Cambridge, where he took a Double First Honours Degree in Law, then obtained a First Class in the LLB and was awarded the Whewell Scholarship in International Law.
 Zander then took an LLM at Harvard University.

+Career

-For a time, he worked with the law firm of Sullivan & Cromwell on Wall Street.
-After his return to the United Kingdom he qualified with Ashurst Morris Crisp and then briefly practised as a solicitor.
+Zander worked with the law firm of Sullivan & Cromwell on Wall Street for a year before returning to the United Kingdom in 1959.
+He became a solicitors’ articled clerk with Ashurst Morris Crisp and became a qualified solicitor in 1962.
 During his clerkship he was legal adviser to Tony Benn in his battle to remain in the House of Commons.

-Zander joined the LSE Law Department in 1963 where he was appointed to a Chair in 1977; he was Convenor of the Law Department from 1984 to 1988 and again in 1997–98.
+In 1963 Zander joined the LSE Law Department.
+He was appointed to a Chair in 1977; he was Convenor (Head) of the Law Department from 1984 to 1988 and again in 1997–98.
 He was appointed an Honorary Queen's Counsel in 1997 and was elected a Senior Fellow of the British Academy in 2005.
-Professor Zander retired from the LSE in 1998.
+Professor Zander retired from the LSE in 1998 but twenty-five years later he was still active writing and publishing articles and new editions of his books.

-For twenty-five years, from 1963 to 1988, he was Legal Correspondent of The Guardian newspaper, for which he wrote some 1,400 articles.
-He has frequently broadcast on radio and television, commenting on legal issues.
+From 1963 to 1988, he was Legal Correspondent of The Guardian newspaper, for which he wrote more than 1,400 articles.

-In 2010, Zander was awarded the Honorary Degree of Doctor of Laws by King's College, London.
-The citation stated: "He has devoted a long and active career to the study, teaching, practice and improvement of the law, and has made outstanding contributions in both the academic and public spheres.
-There is no greater authority in the fields to which he has devoted himself: criminal procedure, civil procedure, legal system, legal profession and legal services. ...
-The central mission of his professional life has been to make the justice system work better."

-In 2015, he received the Halsbury Lifetime Contribution Award.
-(These awards were established in 2013.
-In that year it went to Sir Sydney Kentridge KCMG, QC.
-In 2014 it went to Lord Judge, Lord Chief Justice 2008–13.)